u8slvn/sutoppu/README.md

 pip install sutoppu
 ```

-Sutoppu has no external dependencies and is compatible with Python 3.8+.
+Sutoppu is compatible with Python 3.8+ and has no external dependencies for Python 3.11+.
+For Python 3.8-3.10, it requires only the lightweight typing-extensions package.

 ## Core Concepts